Criminal Obstruction of Justice in Georgia

 This is an example of a successful use of the The Officer’s Duties Weren’t Impacted defense.
 Bixon Law frequently utilizes this criminal defense case law to fight for our client’s Obstruction charges to be dismissed.

 If you have been charged with criminal Obstruction and need the best local criminal defense attorney, give Bixon Law a call today to speak to one of our experienced Georgia criminal defense lawyers.
 We will vigorously defend your criminal defense rights, and advocate on your behalf to have your criminal case dismissed or your charges reduced.
-As experienced trial attorneys, we are not afraid to take your case to trial if necessary.
-We represent clients in Atlanta and throughout the state of Georgia.
+As experienced trial attorneys, we are not afraid to take your case to trial if necessary, employing our extensive legal knowledge and strategic litigation skills to fight for your rights.
+We represent clients in Atlanta and throughout the state of Georgia, providing compassionate and effective legal assistance to individuals facing challenging circumstances.
+We understand the complexities of the legal system and are committed to guiding you through every step of the process with professionalism and integrity.
 We are lawyers who are committed to helping people in difficult situations, and we invite you to call us at 404-551-5684 for a free consultation on your case today!